joeldenning/coexisting-angular-microfrontends/README.md

 additional microfrontends.

 ## An important note
 This github repository has four projects all in one repo.
-But when you do this yourself, you'll want to have **one github repo** per angular application.
+But when you do this yourself, **you'll want to have one git repo per angular application**.
 The root-html-file project should also be in its own repo.
 This is what lets different teams and developers be in charge of different microfrontends.

 ## Local development flow